civic-data-design-lab/covidnearyou/blog/content/posts/2020-05-18-covid-income-data/index.md

 ## Background

 Many recent reports are suggesting a widening divide between the rich and the poor in the American society brought by the Covid-19 pandemic.
 In the few states and cities that have released the breakdown of fatalities, we observe an clear uneven pattern - low income communities have been much harder hit by the disease than higher income communities.
 We also know that widespread testing is essential to both helping infected individuals and also containing the virus at a regional level.
-Several recent studies have attempted to analyze if testing follows the same patterns of inequality across income groups. .
-Borja (2020) and Schmitt-Grohé (2020) both began with a similar hypothesis: that testing resources prioritize high-income regions.
+Several recent studies have attempted to analyze if testing follows the same patterns of inequality across income groups.
+Borjas, G. J. (2020) and Schmitt-Grohé (2020) both began with a similar hypothesis: that testing resources prioritize high-income regions.
 Both studies used zip code level data in New York City, but the two studies had different conclusions.
 Borjas finds that people residing in poor neighborhoods were less likely to be tested than people residing in rich neighborhoods using data from April 5th, while Schmitt-Grohé finds that the distribution of Covid-19 tests was equal across income brackets with accumulated data from April 2nd to April 13th.
 It seems from a comparison of these two studies, that the key condition was ***time***.

 ## Study Results